A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Background

-Smartphone’s network context information can be largely divided into personal area network (PAN) and local area network (LAN) information.
-In the current Android environment, Android's built-in Bluetooth sensor and APIs (including Bluetooth low energy; BLE) such as \emph{BluetoothManager}, \emph{BluetoothAdapter} and \emph{BluetoothDevice} are mainly used to collect PAN usage data (e.g., device name, type, address, and connection status) ~\cite{android.bluetooth}.
-The Android PAN usage data can be collected in real-time using these Android built-in Bluetooth sensors and APIs typically including the connected information with nearby devices.
-Bluetooth scanning classes ~\cite{android.bluetooth.le} such as \emph{BluetoothLeScanner}\footnote[44]{https://developer.android.com/reference/android/bluetooth/le/BluetoothLeScanner} can be used to scan nearby BLE devices that can be connected.
-LAN information can be collected using Android built-in network sensors (e.g., Wi-Fi) and network APIs such as \emph{WifiManager}\footnote[45]{https://developer.android.com/reference/android/net/wifi/WifiManager} and \emph{ConnectivityManager}\footnote[46]{https://developer.android.com/reference/android/net/ConnectivityManager}; e.g., Service Set Identifier (SSID), Basic Service Set Identifiers (BSSID), Received Signal Strength Indicator (RSSI), frequency, and the presence of connectable Wi-Fi networks can be detected in real-time (known as Wi-Fi scanning). \emph{ConnectivityManager} can be utilized to collect the network connection state information.
-In addition, \emph{NetworkStatsManager} and \emph{TrafficStats} can be used to obtain the network traffic usage statistics and history information (e.g., transmitted and received information of the network packets and bytes from all interfaces, mobile, and UID) ~\cite{networktraffic, networkstatsmanager}.
+Smartphone network context information can be primarily divided into personal area network (PAN) and local area network (LAN) information.
+Android's built-in Bluetooth sensor and APIs (including Bluetooth low energy; BLE) such as \emph{BluetoothManager}, \emph{BluetoothAdapter}, and \emph{BluetoothDevice} are mainly used to collect PAN usage data (e.g., device name, type, address, and connection status)~\cite{android.bluetooth}.
+Bluetooth Low Energy (BLE) scanning such as \emph{BluetoothLeScanner}~\cite{android.bluetooth.le} can be used to search for nearby BLE devices.
+Wireless LAN information can be collected using Android built-in network sensors (e.g., Wi-Fi) and network APIs such as \emph{WifiManager} and \emph{ConnectivityManager}; e.g., Service Set Identifier (SSID), Basic Service Set Identifiers (BSSID), Received Signal Strength Indicator (RSSI), frequency, and the presence of connectable Wi-Fi networks can be detected in real-time (known as Wi-Fi scanning). \emph{ConnectivityManager} can be utilized to collect the network connection state information.
+In addition, \emph{NetworkStatsManager} and \emph{TrafficStats} can be used to obtain the network traffic usage statistics and history information (e.g., transmitted and received information of the network packets and bytes from all interfaces and mobile)~\cite{networktraffic, networkstatsmanager}.